Integrating thistle rust into weed management of Canada thistle

 • Sustainable Communities: local and regional food systems, quality of life, sustainability measures

-In this study, we will evaluate in certified organic farms and experimental plots: (1) the impact of conventional and reduced tillage practices on the establishment and spread of thistle rust in Canada thistle populations, and (2) Canada thistle growth and spread within competitive cropping rotations.
-Research results will be used to inform producers who wish to adopt tillage and rotational tactics which maximize disease establishment and minimize the impact of Canada thistle.
-The ecological principles developed in this study will be useful to both organic and conventional growers, and our findings will be shared with agricultural stakeholders through extension meetings, grower conferences, and virtual content.
+In this study, we evaluate in certified organic farms and experimental plots: (1) the impact of conventional and reduced tillage practices on the establishment and spread of thistle rust in Canada thistle populations, and (2) Canada thistle growth and spread within competitive cropping rotations.
+Research results have been used to inform producers who wish to adopt tillage and rotational tactics which maximize disease establishment and minimize the impact of Canada thistle.
+The ecological principles developed in this study will be useful to both organic and conventional growers, and our findings have been shared with agricultural stakeholders through extension meetings, grower conferences, and virtual content.
 The ultimate contribution from this project is the sustainable suppression of Canada thistle infestations within agroecosystems.

 The overall goal of this study is to assess the integration of the Canada thistle pathogen, Puccinia punctiformis (thistle rust) to manage Canada thistle in organic agroecosystems.